juliusshufan/lp-opt-tool/examples/mxnet/object_detection/README.md

 python eval_ssd.py --network=resnet50_v1 --data-shape=512 --batch-size=256 --dataset coco
 ```

-Examples of enabling iLiT auto tuning on MXNet Object detection
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on MXNet Object detection
 =======================================================

-This is a tutorial of how to enable a MXNet Object detection model with iLiT.
+This is a tutorial of how to enable a MXNet Object detection model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports two usages:
+Intel® Low Precision Optimization Tool supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

 As this example use COCO dataset, use COCOEval as metric which is can find [here](https://cocodataset.org/).
-So we integrate MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with iLiT by the second use case.
+So we integrate MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with Intel® Low Precision Optimization Tool by the second use case.

 ### Write Yaml config file